wormhole-foundation/wormhole/whitepapers/0007_governor.md

 1. **Hardcoded Floor Price**: This price is hard coded into the governor and is based on a fixed point in time (usually during a Wormhole Guardian release) which polls CoinGecko for a known set of known tokens that are governed.
 2. **Dynamic Price:** This price is dynamically polled from CoinGecko at 5-10min intervals.

-The token configurations are in [manual_tokens.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/manual_tokens.go) and [generated_mainnet_tokens.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/generated_mainnet_tokens.go). [flow_cancel_tokens.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/flow_cancel_tokens.go) contains the token list of Flow Cancel tokens but does not include price information.
+The token configurations are in [manual_tokens.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/manual_tokens.go) and [generated_mainnet_tokens.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/generated_mainnet_tokens.go). [flow_cancel_tokens.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/flow_cancel_tokens.go) contains the list of Flow Cancel tokens but does not include price information.

 If CoinGecko was to provide an erroneously low price for a token, the Governor errs on the side of safety by using the hardcoded floor price instead.